askui/askui-dev-docs/docs/docs/general/06-Tutorials/flutter-android-sample-app.md

 ## 0. General Tips for Using AskUI as a More Friendly Tool:
 1) Try to annotate : Use `await aui.annotateInteractively()` or `await aui.annotate()` in order to see how AskUI is understanding the visible elements on your screen.
 By using `await aui.annotate()`, the result of the annotation will be saved in the folder `report/` as an HTML file.

 2) **Be aware of the screen size of your device**: AskUI understands your application based on the screen shown and captured.
-Therefore, on some occasions, you may want to know your screen size to e.g. properly scroll or swipe within your application.
+Therefore, on some occasions, you may want to know your screen size to for example properly scroll or swipe within your application.
 You may need to change the numbers for the `input swipe` command within the provided code so that it suits the screen size of your device.

 3) **Try to select the elements by their text**

-*tip: If you are using a device with a larger screen e.g. Tablet, then the screen of your device (real Android device or emulator) might be big enough to see the whole page without scrolling.*
+*tip: If you are using a device with a larger screen for example Tablet, then the screen of your device (real Android device or emulator) might be big enough to see the whole page without scrolling.*

 ### 1. Click and Type
 The code is within the file `askui-test/demo-automation.ts`.
 Copy and paste the code into your AskUI code.